 Explore a range of subjects which are connected by the process of Aboriginal dispossession, and the resistance and responses to dispossession and oppression on the part of Indigenous communities, with study materials generated by both Aboriginal and non-Aboriginal people.

 Examine the political, social, economic, cultural and historical context of Aboriginality and Aboriginal peoples in colonial and contemporary Australian society, with a program that takes a unique multi-disciplinary approach.

-Undertake a major (eight units) or minor (four units) in Aboriginal Studies on-campus in Hobart and Launceston, or anywhere online.
+Undertake units in Aboriginal Studies on-campus in Launceston, or anywhere online.